Dr. Aditya Shah

 These are-

-Having a diet that is rid of complex fats, proteins, sodium, calcium, and so on.
+Having a diet that is free of complex fats, proteins, sodium, calcium, and so on.

 Different types of calcium and micronutrient supplements are in use today, which is the reason why many men suffer from kidney stones more often.